Mark Walport: Honours and awards

 Walport was knighted in the 2009 New Year Honours list for services to medical research.
 He was elected an Honorary Fellow of the Royal Society of Edinburgh (FRSE) in 2017 and a Fellow of the Royal Society (FRS) in 2011.
 His nomination for the Royal Society reads:

 Mark Walport has an overwhelming case for election both for his earlier scientific work on the immunology of systemic LE and the role of complement and of defective apoptosis in its pathogenesis; and, as a general candidate, for his achievements as head of medicine at the Hammersmith Campus of Imperial College and since 2003 as Director of the Wellcome Trust.
 In the latter role he has provided national and international leadership at the highest level on biomedical research and policy issues and is widely recognised as a world leader in the promotion of biomedical science.

 Personal life

-Walport is married to Dr Julia Walport MBE (nee Neild), master of the Worshipful Society of Apothecaries.
+Walport is married to Dr Julia Walport MBE (nee Neild), past-master of the Worshipful Society of Apothecaries.

 Lady Walport is a trustee of the Amber Trust and of Ealing Youth Orchestra.
 She was made MBE in the 2024 New Year Honours.